bitcoinsaigon/bitcoinsaigon.github.io/_posts/2020-05-26-industrial-bitcoin-mining-post-halvening.md

 You can read an interview we conducted with Steve in February 2020 ahead of the CryptoEcon 2020 conference in Hanoi [here](https://bitcoinsaigon.org/interview-steve-barbour-upstreamdata/).

-You can read an interview we conducted with Thomas in the past week here:
+You can read an interview we conducted with Thomas in the past week [here](https://bitcoinsaigon.org/interview-thomas-heller/).

 **[awaiting interview]**